sfigg/commercialization-public/docset/customize/mdm/personalization-csp.md

 <li>5 - Unsupported URL scheme.</li>
 <li>6 - Max retry failed.</li>
 </ul>
-<p style="margin-left: 20px">Value type is integer.
-Supporter operation is Get.</p>
+<p style="margin-left: 20px">Supporter operation is Get.</p>

+> [!Note]
+> This setting is only used to query status.
+To set the image, use the DesktopImageUrl setting.

 <a href="" id="lockscreenimageurl"></a>**LockScreenImageUrl**
-<p style="margin-left: 20px">Http or https URL to an image (jpg, jpeg, or png) to downloaded and used as the lock screen image.
-It can also be a file URL to a local image on the file system that can be used as the lock screen image.</p>
+<p style="margin-left: 20px">Specify a jpg, jpeg or png image to be used as Lock Screen Image.
+This setting can take a http or https Url to a remote image to be downloaded, a file Url to a local image, or an image name exactly as given to the DeployLockScreenImageFile setting (without directory path or protocol).</p>
 <p style="margin-left: 20px">Value type is string.
 Supported operations are Add, Get, Delete, and Replace.</p>